tarecord/sign-in-with-google/src/sign-in-with-google/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.0.3 =
+* Fixed bug causing "Settings" link not to show on plugins page
+* Cleaned up error logs

 = 1.0.2 =
 * Rename plugin file to match directory